Frequently asked questions

 In a province or territory where Plan B® is kept over the counter, you will find it in one of the following sections: Birth Control, Contraceptives, Feminine Hygiene, or Family Planning.

-In provinces where Plan B® is kept behind the pharmacy counter (Québec and Saskatchewan), the pharmacist may ask you a few simple questions before giving you, or prescribing you (in Québec), Plan B® to ensure it’s right for you.
+In Québec where Plan B® is kept behind the pharmacy counter, the pharmacist may ask you a few simple questions before giving you, or prescribing you (in Québec), Plan B® to ensure it’s right for you.
 These professionals have been trained to handle requests for emergency contraception sympathetically and confidentially.
 In some cases, your pharmacist may refer you to a doctor or clinic for emergency contraception instead.

 Plan B® should only be used in emergencies and not on a regular basis.
 It can also be used more than once.
 However, if Plan B® is used on more than one occasion, the cumulative pregnancy rate will be higher.